New Jersey Highlands Water Protection and Planning Act Rules

 - To construct 100 percent affordable housing

-For more information, visit the Highlands Council website, view the Highlands FAQ, contact the Division of Land Use Regulation, or call the Technical Support Center at: (609) 777-0456.
+For more information, visit the Highlands Council website or contact the Division of Land Use Regulation, or call the Technical Support Center at: (609) 777-0456.